Robert is an anatomy professor at Benedictine University in Lisle, IL.

-In order from the liver out, the portal vein receives venous blood from (students in my fall 2020 course should focus on the veins in bold):
+In order from the liver out, the portal vein receives venous blood from (students in my spring 2021 course should focus on the veins in bold):

 - Right and left gastric veins which drain the lesser curvature of the stomach and abdominal esophagus.

 - Para-umbilical veins which drain the anterior abdominal wall.